E-B-Smith/Blitz-Server/README.md

 }
 ```

-The `"format": "Servers-JSON-1",` key-value is the format, which you should check to make sure you're getting an expected format.
+The `"format": "Servers-JSON-1",` key-value is the format, which you should check to make sure
+you're getting an expected format.

 After the format, a dictionary of app identifiers is listed, each with a list of server end points.
-The app identifier distiguishes between various production and development environments.
+The app identifier distinguishes between various production and development environments.
 The app identifier `com.blitzhere.blitzhere-lab2` contains our current development server end points.

-The `apiURL` key value is the API server to which to POST protobuff (preferred) or JSON formed requests.
+The `apiURL` key value is the API server to which to POST protobuf (preferred) or JSON formed
+requests.

 The `pushURL` key value is the web socket connection URL for chat messages.

 The `statusMessageURL` key value is the URL of a web page that contains our current server state.
 The web page is suitable for showing to the user.
 This is not really used at the moment.

 The `appUpdateURL` key value is the URL for iOS app to check for automatic iOS app updates.

 We can add a URL for automatic Android updates too.

-### Server API Calls
+## Server API Calls

 All of the non-chat client/server messages are passed to the 'apiURL' end point.

 The API calls are POSTed to the server as protobuf (or JSON) messages.
-The format POSTed determines the format returned:  post JSON in, get JSON back.
+The format POSTed determines
+the format returned:  post JSON in, get JSON back.